solenya-group/solenya/README.md

 time.seek(state => state.counter.count == 7)
 ```

 When time travel is on, pickle serializes the component tree on each update.
-It's fast and there's not too much you have to do, but make sure to read the serialization section.
+It's efficient and mostly transparent, but make sure to read the serialization section.

 # Serialization